-Museum Development Midlands is thrilled to open entries for the Power of Place: Midlands Museum Awards 2025 – a celebration of the creativity, innovation and impact of museums and heritage organisations across the Midlands.
+Museum Development Midlands opened entries for the Power of Place: Midlands Museum Awards 2025 – a celebration of the creativity, innovation and impact of museums and heritage organisations across the Midlands.
 These awards recognise the people and projects that are pushing boundaries, making a difference, and inspiring their communities.

-We invite museums of all sizes to showcase their achievements by entering one or more of the following categories.
-The closing date for applications is Monday 29 September, 9am.
+We invited museums of all sizes to showcase their achievements by entering one or more of the following categories.
+The closing date for applications has now passed.
 To be eligible, applicants must be Midlands-based museums with publicly accessible collections that are publicly funded, charitable, or not-for-profit.
 Projects submitted must take place between April 2024 and September 2025, be either completed or ongoing:

 The Inclusive Impact Award